Justice Dept. charges 57 in alleged theft of $175 million in coronavirus relief funds

 Those charged include individuals who allegedly received money on behalf of fake companies; legitimate business owners accused of spending the funds on luxury items for themselves rather than on employees’ paychecks; people who allegedly knew they weren’t eligible but applied anyway; businesses that double-dipped in a program meant to provide one loan per business; doctors accused of stealing from patients; and elaborate fraud rings accused of trying to steal tens of millions of dollars.

 An Eastside tech executive, Mukund Mohan, was charged in July by the U.S. Attorney’s Office in Seattle with forging documents to fraudulently acquire more than $5.5 million in Paycheck Protection Program funds for six shell companies he owned.
 He has not yet entered a plea, according to court records.
+Robert McCallum, an attorney representing Mohan, had no comment on the case.

 The $175 million that fraudsters have attempted to steal has entailed a known loss of $80 million to the government, officials said.
 The Justice Department was able to recover $30 million.